 Oak Park Pools Master Plan

-The Park District has initiated the master planning process for Ridgeland Common and Rehm Pools.
-The scope of this project will include analysis of the Ridgeland Common aquatics facilities, assuming a twenty year life cycle for the existing pool shell, and options for additional amenities at Rehm Pool to complement the newly renovated pool at Ridgeland Common.
+The Park District initiated the master planning process for Ridgeland Common and Rehm Pools.
+The scope of this project included analysis of the Ridgeland Common aquatics facilities, assuming a twenty year life cycle for the existing pool shell, and options for additional amenities at Rehm Pool to complement the pool at Ridgeland Common.

 A community meeting (view meeting notes) was held on February 19, 2014 to collect preliminary feedback regarding the future of Park District pools and to present ideas regarding the grant application.
 View the presentation A follow-up survey was available online after the community meeting to collect additional community input.
 View 1st survey results

 A second community meeting was held on Wednesday, April 23, 2014 to present preliminary concepts and collect additional community feedback.
 View the presentation A follow-up survey was available online after the 2nd community meeting to collect additional community input regarding the preliminary concepts presented.
 View 2nd survey results